Evolutions of in-medium baryon-baryon scattering cross sections and stiffness of dense nuclear matter from Bayesian analyses of FOPI proton flow excitation functions: IBUU forward modeling of heavy-ion reactions

 It is evident that both $X$ and $K$ have opposite effects on $v_1(y')$ and $v_{20}(p_t)$ at mid-rapidity for protons with $u_{t0}\geq 0.8$.
 It is consistent with the feature of both the HADES data \cite{Ha2} and the FOPI data that the $v_{11}$ and $v_{20}$ are anti-correlated as shown in Fig. \ref{v12}.
-As mentioned in our earlier work \cite{LX-HA} analyzing the HADES data \cite{Ha2}, the anti-correlation between $v_{11}$ and $v_{20}$ is at least partially due to the conservation of total transverse momentum of the reaction.
-The differential transverse $v_1(y',p_t)$ and elliptical $v_2(y',p_t)$ flows measure nucleon collective motions in different kinematic regions.
-Therefore, they provide complementary information and together they constrain more tightly model parameters involved.
-It is known that high $p_t$ particles dominate the $p_t$-integrated transverse flow $v_1(y')$ around both mid-rapidity and projectile/target rapidities \cite{Li-Jake}.
-Although there are only few high $p_t$ particles compared to mostly thermalized (isotropic) low $p_t$ particles, the large $<p_x>$ of these high $p_t$ particles make dominating contributions to the transverse flow $v_1(y',p_t)$ especially around the interface of participant and spectator nucleons near projectile/target rapidities.
-However, the total transverse momentum of the reaction is conserved.
-The $u_{t0}\geq 0.8$ cut on the transverse momentum used by the FOPI Collaborations severely limits the total transverse momentum of each particle considered for the flow analyses here.
-The $p_x$ of mid-rapidity high $p_t$ particles is thus smaller compared to $p_y$ when the $v_{11}$ is high.
-Consequently, the $v_2(p_t)$ at mid-rapidity for high $p_t$ particles would become more negative as the $v_{11}$ increases by increasing either $X$ and/or $K$.
-We shall examine more directly the anti-correlation between $v_{11}$ and $v_{20}$ in subsection \ref{acr}.
+It is known that the positive transverse flow $v_{11}$ is developed earlier during the reaction due to the repulsive bounce-off between the spectators and participant region.
+While the elliptic flow $v_{20}$ is generated later, it varies between positive and negative in the beam energy range studied here.
+Because a larger $v_{11}$ created earlier in the reaction naturally reduces the spacial asymmetry in the transverse plane of the participant region where the $v_{20}$ is to be developed later, the transverse and elliptical flows are generally anti-correlated.
+It is also known that high $p_t$ particles dominate the $p_t$-integrated transverse flow $v_1(y')$ around both mid-rapidity and projectile/target rapidities \cite{Li-Jake}.
+Although there are only few high $p_t$ particles compared to mostly thermalized (isotropic) low $p_t$ particles, the large $<p_x>$ of these high $p_t$ particles dominate the transverse flow $v_1(y',p_t)$ especially around the interface of participant and spectator nucleons near the projectile/target rapidity.
+Selecting particles with transverse momenta higher than certain threshold, e.g., $u_{t0}\geq 0.8$ used by the FOPI Collaboration, will thus enhance the anti-correlation between the transverse and elliptical flows.
+This is because the total transverse momentum $p_t$ is limited by the cut $u_{t0}$ (this constraint is equivalent to a conservation law), generally speaking, if a larger $p_x$ has been developed for a particle at certain rapidity in the earlier stage of the reaction, there is less room to generate more $p_x$ later at the same rapidity.
+This will then further enhance the anti-correlation between the $v_{11}$ and $v_{20}$.

 We notice that with the 4 selected sets of $X$ and $K$ parameters, we can not make a fair comparison of their effects as they are not varied by the same percentage.
 As we shall show next, a more meaningful comparison of their relative effects will be done by using all 120 sets of $X$ and $K$ parameters varied in their entire prior uncertain ranges.
 It is also seen that at high transverse momentum, the $v_{20}(p_t)$ has large statistical fluctuations especially at $E_{beam}/A$=150 MeV as there are very few such high-momentum nucleons.
 Nevertheless, the FOPI data for $v_{20}\equiv v_2(y'=0,u_{t0}\geq 0.8)$ that we shall use in the Bayesian analysis is the integrated strength of elliptical flow from integrating $v_{20}(p_t)$ over all high momentum protons with $u_{t0}\geq 0.8$.
 Such quantity has reduced statistical fluctuations.